redislabsdev/langcache-customer-data-eval/README.md

 # Customer Evaluation Pipeline
+Evaluate how a semantic cache performs on your dataset by computing the two key KPIs over a threshold sweep and producing plots/CSVs to pick an operating point:

+- **Cache Hit Ratio (CHR)**: fraction of queries whose similarity_score ≥ τ — i.e., the share served from cache at threshold τ.
+- **Precision**: among those hits, the fraction that are actually correct (truly similar).

+Why an LLM?
+We use an **LLM-as-a-Judge** to produce proxy ground‑truth labels for each `(query, match)` pair, so you can calculate precision without manual annotation.

-Run an end‑to‑end evaluation that (1) finds nearest matches for each user query using neural embeddings, (2) asks an LLM to judge similarity, (3) computes metrics across score thresholds, and (4) generates plots — with support for **local or S3** inputs/outputs and optional **GPU acceleration**.
+Under the hood, the pipeline (1) finds nearest matches for each user query using neural embeddings, (2) asks an LLM to judge similarity, (3) computes metrics across score thresholds, and (4) generates plots — with support for **local or S3** inputs/outputs and optional **GPU acceleration**.

 ## ✨ Features